 - Ride smarter with professional tips as you build your strength and stamina on the bike

 - Explore the green beyond the gold on rides into the surrounding hinterland and rainforest

-- Enjoy five days exploring one of Australia’s most desirable holiday destinations
+- Enjoy four days exploring one of Australia’s most desirable holiday destinations

 COACH: NICK GATES

 Nick Gates is an Australian professional cyclist and former Australian National Road Race Champion.